Saturday

 O Lord, make us have perpetual love and reverence for your holy Name, for you never fail to help and govern those whom you have set upon the sure foundation of your loving-kindness; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

-We pray for our sisters and brothers members of the Silesian Evangelical Church of the Augsburg Confession.
+We pray for our sisters and brothers members of the Evangelical Methodist Church in the Philippines.

 Irenaeus (pronounced ear-a-NAY-us) was probably born around 125.
 As a young man in Smyrna (near Ephesus, in what is now western Turkey) he heard the preaching of Polycarp, who as a young man had heard the preaching of the Apostle John.
 Afterward, probably while still a young man, Irenaeus moved west to Lyons in southern France.
 In 177, Pothinus, the bishop of Lyons, sent him on a mission to Rome.
 During his absence a severe persecution broke out in Lyons, claiming the lives of the bishop and others (see 2 June).
 When Irenaeus returned to Lyons, he was made bishop.
 He died around 202.
 He is thus an important link between the apostolic church and later times, and also an important link between Eastern and Western Christianity.